 Sign 4.
 Your Mental and Physical Health Are Being Affected

-The distinction worth making is between normal work stress and chronic job-related stress that produces genuine health consequences.
-Normal work stress is temporary, situational, and manageable: the pressure of a major deadline, the difficulty of a complex project, or the challenge of navigating a significant organisational change.
-These are part of professional life and do not by themselves signal a need to leave.
-Chronic job-related stress that persists regardless of the workload cycle, that produces physical symptoms, or that impairs your functioning outside of work hours is a different matter entirely.
+The key distinction is between normal work stress and chronic job-related stress.
+Normal stress is temporary, situational, and manageable.
+Deadline pressure, complex projects, and organisational change are all part of professional life.
+Chronic stress that persists regardless of workload, produces physical symptoms, or impairs functioning outside work hours is a different matter.

-Specific indicators that a job is affecting mental health in a clinically significant way include: persistent anxiety about work that does not diminish on weekends or during annual leave; sleep disruption consistently linked to work-related thoughts rather than external life circumstances; physical symptoms including chronic headaches, gastrointestinal symptoms, or persistent fatigue that resolve during extended leave and return when work resumes; social withdrawal linked to work exhaustion rather than other life factors; loss of genuine interest in activities that were previously enjoyed; and persistent low mood that tracks specifically with the work week rather than with other life events.
+Specific indicators that a job is affecting mental health include persistent anxiety that does not diminish on weekends or during annual leave.
+Sleep disruption consistently linked to work-related thoughts is another signal.
+Physical symptoms such as chronic headaches, fatigue, or gastrointestinal issues that resolve during extended leave also warrant attention.
+Social withdrawal linked to work exhaustion and persistent low mood that tracks specifically with the work week are additional warning signs.

-The World Health Organisation defines burnout as an occupational phenomenon resulting from chronic workplace stress that has not been successfully managed, characterised by feelings of energy depletion or exhaustion, increased mental distance from one’s job, and reduced professional efficacy.
-Burnout is distinct from depression, though it can coexist with it and can progress into it without intervention.
-The most important practical distinction is that burnout can sometimes be addressed through rest, reduced workload, or changed work conditions without a job change, but a structurally wrong role in a damaging environment often requires a change regardless of any other intervention.
+The World Health Organisation defines burnout as an occupational phenomenon resulting from chronic unmanaged workplace stress.
+It is characterised by exhaustion, mental distance from work, and reduced professional efficacy.
+Burnout is distinct from depression but can progress into it without intervention.
+Sometimes rest or reduced workload is sufficient.
+A structurally damaging role, however, often requires a change regardless of other interventions.

-Support resources: If you are experiencing work-related psychological distress, Beyond Blue provides confidential mental health support at beyondblue.org.au and on 1300 22 4636.
+Support resources: Beyond Blue provides confidential mental health support at beyondblue.org.au and on 1300 22 4636.
 Lifeline provides 24-hour crisis support on 13 11 14.
-Both services are free, confidential, and staffed by trained counsellors who can help you work through what you are experiencing without requiring any particular course of action.
+Both services are free and confidential.

 Sign 5.
 You Have Lost Genuine Interest in the Work Itself

-The absence of genuine interest in the subject matter of your work is the sign that most clearly distinguishes a job change problem from a career direction problem, and making this distinction correctly produces a fundamentally different course of action.
+The absence of genuine interest in your subject matter is the clearest signal of a career direction problem.
+Distinguishing this from a job change problem produces a fundamentally different course of action.

-Gallup’s research on Australian employee engagement produces a consistent finding: the professionals who describe themselves as actively disengaged report a disconnection from the work itself rather than simply from the employer context.
-They are not people who would be engaged doing the same work somewhere else.
-They are people for whom the work itself, regardless of the environment in which it is done, no longer produces genuine interest or energy.
+Gallup’s research on Australian employee engagement reveals a consistent finding.
+Actively disengaged professionals report disconnection from the work itself, not just the employer.
+They would not be engaged doing the same work somewhere else.
+For them, the work itself no longer produces genuine interest or energy regardless of the environment.

-The specific indicators that distinguish genuine loss of interest from situational disengagement are temporal and contextual.
-A professional who has no curiosity about developments in their field even when away from work, who cannot identify any aspect of their professional subject matter that produces genuine intellectual engagement regardless of the project or phase, and for whom the most senior and successful version of their current career path produces no genuine aspiration, is describing a direction problem rather than an employer problem.
+Specific indicators distinguish genuine loss of interest from situational disengagement.
+A professional with no curiosity about developments in their field, even away from work, is showing a key signal.
+Similarly, someone who cannot identify any aspect of their subject matter that produces intellectual engagement is describing something deeper than a bad employer.
+When the most successful version of your current career path produces no genuine aspiration, that is a direction problem.

-The burnout distinction is important here: burnout can affect professionals who are genuinely engaged with their field and who would return to engagement if the conditions that caused the burnout were removed.
-Fundamental loss of interest in the field itself is different: the interest would not return even if all other conditions improved, because it was never genuinely there, or because it was present once and has been exhausted.
+The burnout distinction matters here.
+Burnout can affect professionals who are genuinely engaged with their field.
+Remove the conditions causing burnout and engagement can return.
+Fundamental loss of interest in the field itself is different.
+That interest would not return even if all other conditions improved.

-What to do with this sign requires a specific assessment.
-If the disinterest is in the field itself rather than the employer or the role, a job change to a different employer in the same field is unlikely to produce the outcome you are hoping for.
-The disinterest will travel with you because its source is the work rather than the context.
-A career change is what this situation describes: a deliberate move into a different type of work where genuine interest and energy exist.
+Acting on this sign requires a specific assessment.
+If the disinterest is in the field rather than the employer or role, moving to a different employer in the same field is unlikely to help.
+The disinterest will travel with you because its source is the work, not the context.
+What this situation describes is a career change, not a job change.
+A deliberate move into work where genuine interest and energy exist is the appropriate response.

 Sign 6.
 Your Values No Longer Align With Your Employer

-Values misalignment is one of the most persistently uncomfortable professional situations and one of the most consistently underdiagnosed reasons for job dissatisfaction.
-The discomfort it produces does not resolve with a performance improvement, a salary increase, or a better manager.
-It resolves when the professional is working in an organisation whose values are genuinely reflected in its actual behaviour rather than merely stated in its materials.
+Values misalignment is one of the most persistently uncomfortable professional situations.
+It is also one of the most consistently underdiagnosed reasons for job dissatisfaction.
+A performance improvement, salary increase, or better manager will not resolve it.
+Resolution comes only when you work in an organisation whose values are genuinely reflected in its actual behaviour.

-The distinction between values misalignment and a specific business decision you disagree with is important for diagnostic accuracy.
-Disagreeing with a particular decision, strategy, or priority is a normal feature of organisational life.
-The professional who agrees with every decision their employer makes is either not paying attention or not thinking critically.
-Values misalignment is different in kind: it is a sustained conflict between what the organisation systematically prioritises and what you believe matters professionally and ethically, across multiple decisions, over an extended period.
+The distinction between values misalignment and a specific disagreement matters for diagnostic accuracy.
+Disagreeing with a particular decision or strategy is a normal feature of organisational life.
+Values misalignment is different in kind.
+It is a sustained conflict between what the organisation systematically prioritises and what you believe matters professionally and ethically, across multiple decisions and over an extended period.

-Specific indicators of genuine values misalignment include: being regularly required to act in ways that conflict with your professional ethics or personal integrity, not occasionally in a specific difficult situation but as a routine feature of the role; consistent discomfort with how the organisation treats its customers, clients, employees, or the broader community in ways that reflect the organisation’s actual priorities rather than isolated incidents; a growing sense that the gap between the organisation’s stated values and its actual behaviour is large and stable rather than a developmental growing pain; increasing difficulty maintaining pride in your professional identity because of the work you are being asked to do or the outcomes it produces.
+Specific indicators of genuine values misalignment include being regularly required to act against your professional ethics.
+Not occasionally, but as a routine feature of the role.
+Consistent discomfort with how the organisation treats customers, employees, or the broader community is another signal.
+A growing sense that the gap between stated values and actual behaviour is large and stable also warrants attention.
+Increasing difficulty maintaining pride in your professional identity because of the work you are being asked to do rounds out the key indicators.

-The Australian HR Institute identifies values misalignment as consistently among the top three self-reported reasons for voluntary resignation in Australian workplaces, which confirms that this is a genuine and common driver of departure rather than an idealised professional standard that most people do not actually apply.
-The professionals who leave for values reasons report among the highest levels of relief and positive retrospective assessment of the decision of any departure reason category.
+The Australian HR Institute identifies values misalignment as consistently among the top three self-reported reasons for voluntary resignation in Australia.
+Professionals who leave for values reasons report among the highest levels of relief and positive retrospective assessment of any departure category.

-Why values misalignment tends to intensify over time rather than resolve is worth understanding: the psychological cost of sustained cognitive dissonance, the state of simultaneously holding incompatible beliefs about your professional identity and the work you are doing, grows with exposure rather than diminishing.
-The professional who remains in a values-misaligned role for two years is not more comfortable with it after two years.
+Values misalignment tends to intensify over time rather than resolve.
+The psychological cost of sustained cognitive dissonance grows with exposure.
+A professional remaining in a values-misaligned role for two years is not more comfortable after two years.
 They are more psychologically eroded by it.

 Sign 7.
 Your Company Is Showing Signs of Instability